 We don’t have to tell you that traditional heating and cooling systems are noisy.
 They’re intrusive, they’re annoying, and they can make it difficult to hear the TV and to have conversations with your loved ones.

 With geothermal, almost the entire system is buried underground, so you can say goodbye to noisy compressors and fans.
 Imagine being able to hear yourself think in your own home!
 And all the migraines brought on by your loud AC will be gone forever.
 When it comes to comfort, geothermal is the obvious choice for heating and cooling.

 You’ve already paid for your yard and your home.
 Now, you have two choices.
 You can make a one-time purchase of a geothermal system, or you can fork over money to the utility companies for heating fuel every month for the rest of your life.

 Upgrading to geothermal is well worth it because you’ll never have to rely upon oil deliveries or gas lines.
 With oil, you’re watching the price change every week because of factors that are out of your control, like foreign wars, supply and demand, and current politics.
-With geothermal, you’ll never have to worry about rising oil prices and constantly fluctuating gas prices again.

 Why wouldn’t you want to harvest the energy from your own yard, especially when you’ve already paid for it?